-How to make academic writing more readable with layout
+How to make academic writing more readable: scannable layout

 Summary

-Most writing classes implicitly teach that text is a only and always a long list of lengthy paragraphs.
-Real writing isn’t.
+It doesn’t need to.
+Academic writing is missing an opportunity to be more accessible.
 Here are 3 layout techniques to make writing more readable: subheadings, short paragraphs, and lists.

 1. Use Subheadings